-The RU whose commercial needs with respect to train paths are accommodated in the Framework Agreement may not use all of the capacity available over a period of one hour on a route or route section.
+The RU whose commercial needs with respect to train paths are accommodated in the Framework Agreement may not use all of the capacity available over a period of one hour on a line or line section.
 The government of the Republic of Slovenia determines a minimum package of available capacity which can be allocated under framework agreements.